jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 Buddha was keen to notice the dogmas in Hinduism, so he created an overhauled version called Buddhism.
 While the Vedas emphasized the atman, Buddha did away with it completely.

-## The Religion of the Spiritual Chinese: Taoism
+## The Belief System of the Spiritual Chinese: Taoism

 Founder | Lao Tzu ?
 --- | ---